DasaSimo/python-api-challenge/README.md

 Linear regression model for Northern Hemisphere  and Southern Hemisphere Cloudiness vs Latitude shows only a weak linear relationship.
 Value of r  is 0.0229 for the Northern set of cities, with slope value equal to negative 0.29.
 By that we can say that approximately 2%  of the variation in cloudiness is explained by latitude.
 It is a negative weak linear correlation – when latitude (as an independent variable) increases, the cloudiness decreases.
 For the world cities in set for the Southern Hemisphere r-value is 0.00056.
 With this value close to zero, there is almost no linear correlation between the cloudiness and latitude.
 In the line equation the slope has a value + 0.06, which is a weak positive linear correlation in the data (when latitude increases, the cloudiness increases).
+Based on the results and the cloudiness conditions with locations  closer to the equator we can expect more clouds.

 - Northern Hemisphere - Wind Speed (mph) vs. Latitude